gruckion/learning-web-components-and-stenciljs/stenciljs-basics/notes.md

 export class SideDrawer {}
 ```

 In normal web components we can render our shadow DOM from the constructor or from the `connectedCallback()` method.
 In stencil we can use the render method.
+Inside the render method we return JSX.

+## Styling a stencil component

+In order to connect our stencil component to styles we can point it to css file.
+Stencil also offers support for scss, with a little config.